Atomwaffenverbotsvertrag UNO 2017

 Deeply concerned about the catastrophic humanitarian consequences that

-would result from any use of nuclear weapons, and recognizing the consequent need
+would result from any use of nuclear weapons, and recognizing the consequent

 to completely eliminate such weapons, which remains the only way to guarantee